-- h.
-Members must have been enrolled in Photography for five (5) years or more years OR members must be ages 15-18 and been enrolled in photography for at least two (2) years. - i.
-Exhibit will consist of ten (10) 8"x10" photos showing skill development in one of the following photography areas: Portraiture, Special Effects (not done with a computer), Landscape, Photojournalism, Black and White, Nature/Wildlife, or Graphic Design (computer skills with photos.
-Photos may have been created over multiple project years. - Photos may be in color except if Black and White option is chosen and must be mounted. - k.
+h.
+Members must have been enrolled in Photography for five (5) years or more years OR members must be ages 15-18 and been enrolled in photography for at least two (2) years.

+- i.
+Exhibit will consist of ten (10) 8"x10" photos showing skill development in one of the following photography areas: Portraiture, Special Effects (not done with a computer), Landscape, Photojournalism, Black and White, Nature/Wildlife, or Graphic Design (computer skills with photos).
+All photos must be the result of the current 4-H enrollment year. - j.
+Photos may be in color except if Black and White option is chosen and must be unmounted. - k.
 An information sheet must accompany each photo giving the brand and model of camera used to create the photo.
-The settings for focal length, aperture mode, and shutter speed must also be listed. - A one-page summary should accompany the portfolio listing the goal for pursuing this area of photography and what skills were learned while doing so.
+The settings for focal length, aperture mode, and shutter speed must also be listed.
+This sheet may be downloaded from Kansas4h.org; it is a form fillable document and is required. - l.
+A one-page summary should accompany the portfolio listing the goal for pursuing this area of photography and what skills were learned while doing so.
 Mentors should be acknowledged.
 Career exploration can also be described. - m.
 Exhibit will be presented in a notebook designed for portfolio review with pages for required information from d and e.
 303. My Favorite 4-H Photography Class.
 This new class is for those photography members with 10 or more years of experience.
 This class is a non-judged mounted display consisting of four favorite photos from the member's photography career in 4-H. All photos and a fifth biography/description with details of why they are regarded as most significant will be mounted on white or cream studio matte board.
 Photos and biography/description will be displayed on one row of the photography racks.
 This class is an extra way to showcase the development and accomplishments of the 4-H members photography career.
 Members can still enter two other classes, if they are enrolled 8 or more years in the photography project.